i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/authentication/openid-OPENID.md

 <Tabs groupId="sync">
 <TabItem value="Groups automatic management" label="Automatic management">

-If you turn on **Enable automatic management**, users that log in to i-Vertix will be attached to the [contact groups](../../managing-users-contacts/contact-groups.md#contact-groups) you have defined.
+If you turn on **Enable automatic management**, users that log in to i-Vertix IT Monitoring will be attached to the [contact groups](../../managing-users-contacts/contact-groups.md#contact-groups) you have defined.

 - Define which attribute from which endpoint will be used to retrieve values to create relationships with access groups.
 - Match the attributes retrieved from the identity provider with the contact groups you want the user to belong to.

-For example, if the **Introspection endpoint** gives you the following response, the **Groups attribute path** will be **groups** and **Define the relation between roles and contact groups** will define a relationship between the value **Windows** and a defined contact group in i-Vertix, then between **Linux** and another contact group, etc:
+For example, if the **Introspection endpoint** gives you the following response, the **Groups attribute path** will be **groups** and **Define the relation between roles and contact groups** will define a relationship between the value **Windows** and a defined contact group in i-Vertix IT Monitoring, then between **Linux** and another contact group, etc:

 ```json
 {